Child Development Major

 - Learn more about admission and application procedures.

-- A: The SDSU catalog indicates the required CFD classes.
-Also, the student's Degree Audit Report is helpful.
+The University Catalog: Child Development, B.S. indicates the required CFD classes.
+Also, the student's Degree Audit Report* is helpful.

 Note: Please follow the instructions in Enrolling in a Course Through Taskstream to self-enroll in each CFD course.